folkelib/Folke.Localization.Json/README.md

 - `{ResourceFilesDirectory}/{DefaultBaseName}/{ab-CD}.json`
 - `{ResourceFilesDirectory}/{DefaultBaseName}/default.json`

-The JSON file maybe a tree a string values.
-The values are accessed using the `:` separator.
+The JSON file may be a tree of string values.
+The keys are formed using the `:` separator.
 For example for the file:

 ```json